 Induced Abortion Rate and Ratio & Percent of Pregnancies Resulting in Induced Abortions

-The abortion rate, abortion ratio, and the percent of pregnancies resulting in induced abortion have decreased in 2009.
-The abortion rate, the total number of induced abortions among Texas residents of all ages per 1,000 women aged 15-44 years, was 14.0 in 2009 compared to 14.8 in 2008.
-The abortion ratio, the total number of induced abortions among Texas residents per 1,000 live births, was 186.3 in 2009 down from 193.3 in 2008.
-In 2009, 15.6 percent of all reported pregnancies among Texas residents resulted in induced abortions compared to 16.1 percent in 2008.
+The abortion rate, abortion ratio, and the percent of pregnancies resulting in induced abortion have increased in 2010.
+The abortion rate, the total number of induced abortions among Texas residents of all ages per 1,000 women aged 15-44 years, was 14.1 in 2010 compared to 14.0 in 2009.
+The abortion ratio, the total number of induced abortions among Texas residents per 1,000 live births, was 194.3 in 2010 up from 186.3 in 2009.
+In 2010, 16.2 percent of all reported pregnancies among Texas residents resulted in induced abortions compared to 15.6 percent in 2009.
 Reported pregnancies equals the sum of reported live births, fetal deaths and induced abortions.

 Age, Race/Ethnicity & Marital Status*

-Approximately 17.1 percent of Texas resident abortions were obtained by married women.
+Approximately 16.9 percent of Texas resident abortions were obtained by married women.
 Black women obtaining abortions were the least likely to be married.
-Hispanic women were slightly more likely to be married than white women, and Asian women were the most likely to be married of all racial/ethnic groups.
+Hispanic women were more likely to be married than white women, and Asian women were the most likely to be married of all racial/ethnic groups.

 * Age-related statistics for this section are scheduled to be updated.
-Please see the updated 2009 Selected Characteristics of Induced Terminations of Pregnancy (Updated Data) for more information.
+Please see the updated 2010 Selected Characteristics of Induced Terminations of Pregnancy for more information.

 Gestation, Facility & Procedure

-Of those for whom information was available, more than half (73.4 percent) of all abortions among Texas residents occurred at 8 or fewer weeks gestation, and more than three-fourths (86.1 percent) were performed at 10 weeks gestation or earlier.
-Only 1.5 percent of Texas resident abortions were performed at 17 weeks gestation or later, and only 0.6 percent were performed at 21 or more weeks gestation.
-The vast majority, 93.4 percent of resident abortions, were performed in abortion clinics.
+Of those for whom information was available, more than half (74.5 percent) of all abortions among Texas residents occurred at 8 or fewer weeks gestation, and more than three-fourths (86.7 percent) were performed at 10 weeks gestation or earlier.
+Only 1.4 percent of Texas resident abortions were performed at 17 weeks gestation or later, and only 0.5 percent were performed at 21 or more weeks gestation.
+The majority, 86.9 percent of resident abortions, were performed in abortion clinics.
 The remainder were performed in physicians' offices, hospitals, ambulatory surgery centers and out-of-state facilities.
-Suction Curettage was the most common abortion procedure (74.3 percent of Texas resident abortions) followed by medical-non surgical (20.2 percent), and dilation and evacuation (5.4 percent).
+Suction Curettage was the most common abortion procedure (70.6 percent of Texas resident abortions) followed by medical-non surgical (24.4 percent), and dilation and evacuation (4.8 percent).

 Percentages reported in this narration do not include unknowns in the denominator.
-See 2009 Selected Characteristics of Induced Terminations of Pregnancy (Updated Data) for counts on data reported as "Not Stated."
+See 2010 Selected Characteristics of Induced Terminations of Pregnancy for counts on data reported as "Not Stated."